Toddler Program

 toddlers

 The Toddler Classroom’s emphasis is on a more unified classroom schedule.
-Toddler teachers know that toddlers require consistency on a day-to-day basis to feel comfortable, happy, safe, and secure.
-With that in mind, our Toddler Staff set age-appropriate classroom schedules, with the learning curriculum starting each morning at 9:00 AM.
+Toddler teachers know that toddlers require consistency day-to-day basis to feel comfortable, happy, safe, and secure.
+With that in mind, our Toddler Staff set age-appropriate classroom schedules, with the learning curriculum starting each morning at 9:00 a.m.
 The toddler will follow set routines and will quickly acclimate to the daily schedule.

 Basic Sign Language is offered as a second language for toddlers, which is taught to supplement and enhance verbal language skills.